 Can I mix Advil and acetaminophen together?

-Talk to your doctor before combining Advil with other medications, and specifically do not combine any Advil products with aspirin, diclofenac, or naproxen.
+Talk to your doctor before combining Advil with other medications, and do not take Advil with other products that contain NSAIDs, such as aspirin, diclofenac, or naproxen.

 Advil Dual Action is the first and only FDA approved combination of Ibuprofen and Acetaminophen.
 Several studies were performed on this combination to establish safety and efficacy.
 Do not take this product with additional NSAIDs (ibuprofen, aspirin, diclofenac, naproxen) or acetaminophen.
 Like all medications, talk to your doctor before combining medications.

 Can Advil be taken with antibiotics?